 Green Mountain Self Advocates

 The Help America Vote Act (HAVA) required states to implement voting systems that are accessible for individuals with disabilities and permit voters who are blind or visually-impaired to cast their votes privately and independently.
-The vote-by-phone system purchased by the state of Vermont is designed to meet this mandate.
+Since the implementation of HAVA in 2004, Vermont has used a vote-by-phone style accessible voting system.
+In 2018, we are replacing the vote-by-phone system with a state-of-the-art accessible ballot marking device.
+The accessible voting system being implemented this year by the state of Vermont is designed to meet and even exceed the HAVA mandate.